nickdbmiller/web-of-rogues/README.md

             }
         }, "...This also continues on for quite some time."
 ```
-> All this looks like nonsence, but when formatted properly we begin to see how this could be used for making complex dungeons.
+> All this looks like nonsense, but when formatted properly we begin to see how this could be used for making complex dungeons.
 [See this example of a live site using this API.](http://rogue-api.herokuapp.com)

 ## Wireframes